thierrydumas/autoencoder_based_image_compression/README.md

 python setup.py build_ext --inplace
 ```
 1. Compilation of HEVC/H.265.
-On Ubuntu, use the Makefile at "HM-16.15/build/linux/makefile".
-On Windows, use Visual Studio 2015 and the solution file at "HM-16.15/build/HM_vc2015.sln".
+  * For Linux, use the Makefile at "HM-16.15/build/linux/makefile".
+  * For Windows, use Visual Studio 2015 and the solution file at "HM-16.15/build/HM_vc2015.sln".
 For more information, see [HEVCSoftwareWebPage](https://hevc.hhi.fraunhofer.de/).